subugoe/pazpar2-access/Readme.markdown

 The script doing the actual work.

 #### Prerequisites:
-* Some pazpar2 services are set up with GBV databases which are disabled by default
+* Some pazpar2 services are set up with GBV databases which have to be disabled by default
 * The configuration file contains service names with those special databases listed (see below)
-* The system is set up to redirect pazpar2 'init' and 'settings' commands to this script (see below)
-* The system is set up to block the pazpar2 port from outside requests
+* pazpar2 is running on localhost:9004 which is not accessible from the outside

 #### What it does:
-The script processes pazpar2 'init' commands and blocks all others.
+1. process pazpar2 'init' commands
+2. block pazpar2 'settings' commands
+3. forward all other commands to pazpar2

 * In case they are for a service that is listed in the configuration file, GBV’s GSO login service is queried to check whether those databases are available for the user’s IP address.
 If so,
 	1. a pazpar2 session is initialised,